OpcodePete/FreeNAS/README.md

 # FreeNAS - A home NAS solution

-**An Open Source Storage Platform**

-**Important:** I had built this in 2011 and have not updated this document since.
-There will be obsolete information here but the concepts should still remain very useful.
+**Important: I had built this in 2011 and have not updated this document since.
+There will be obsolete information here but the concepts should still remain very useful.**

-**Disclaimer:** Use this document at your own risk.
+**Disclaimer: Use this document at your own risk.
 I am not responsible for any damages caused by your use of this document, or caused by errors and/or omissions in this document.
 If that is not acceptable to you, you may not use this document.
-By using this document you are accepting this disclaimer.
+By using this document you are accepting this disclaimer.**

 <br />

+**An Open Source Storage Platform**

 When my third-party NAS had failed me, and I lost data, I decided to build my own NAS.
 Priority for me now was data redundancy at the highest level.